cerrigham/talent-academy-backend-java/object-oriented-programming/README.md

 ## 3
 Complete Car class with some overloaded method (for example a method called refuel, one with string parameter and the oter with Integer one).

+## 4
+Create all the classes, abstract classes, intefaces with methods useful to design chess game